Arwed Imiela: Murders

 In 1967, after seventeen years of marriage, Imiela left his second wife Ilse, claiming that he needed "to be alone and lead his life alone, at least for a while".
 Through his horoscope-selling services, he befriended 47-year-old Annemarie Schröder, the wife of a Frankfurt merchant, to whom he acted as a life coach for a monthly salary of 2,500 Marks.
-Eventually, Imiela was allowed to live in her rented villa in Marienuchter, near Fehmarn, where Schröder would later move in with her 75-year-old mother, Anna-Maria Kieferle.
+Eventually, Imiela was allowed to live in her rented villa in Marienleuchte, on the island of Fehmarn, where Schröder would later move in with her 75-year-old mother, Anna-Maria Kieferle.
 The women vanished mysteriously circa December 1968, and have never been seen since.

-In 1969, Imiela met 24-year-old Ulrike Roland at a party in Reinbek.
+In 1969, Imiela met 24-year-old Ulrike Roland at a party in Reinbek near Hamburg.
 Charmed by his polite and respectful manner, the pair soon married and she moved to live with him in his apartment.
 During this period, Ulrike claimed that he kept a picture of a blond woman in the living room, whom Imiela claimed was first wife, "Angélique", who had died in a car crash some years prior.
 He would often travel to various locations, including Italy and North Vietnam, but often kept the reasons for the travels secret.
 One day, Imiela decided to accompany his wife on a visit to her rich aunt, 47-year-old Ilse Evels, with whom he got acquainted after the elderly woman complained about some payment issues.
 After offering to help her, Imiela would occasionally visit Evels and her 20-year-old daughter Urte, taking the latter on hunting trips.
 By this time, Roland had noticed a change in both her fiancé and her cousin's behaviour, believing that Urte had developed a crush on Imiela.

 In the autumn of 1969, Imiela abruptly ended his relationship with Ulrike, claiming that needed to go their separate ways.
 They officially divorced on December 17, 1969.
 Sometime after that, Ulrike went to pick up some of her belongings from the apartment in Reinbek, only to discover some of her aunt's belongings there.
 When pressed as to why he has them, Imiela claimed that he had bought them from Evels, who had gone on a trip together with Urte.